 Three years ago my friend, Alison, was diagnosed with breast cancer and had a double mastectomy.
-She made a comment on Facebook that ultimately led to me shooting her portrait when she was still going through chemo (see the original post here).
-The objective was simple—look back in a couple years while shooting a followup portrait and flip a big fat bird to cancer.
+She’d made a comment on Facebook that led to me shooting her portrait when she was still going through chemo (see the original post here).
+My objective was simple—shoot her followup portrait a few years after chemo while flipping a big fat bird to cancer.

-I’m happy to say that that time finally came to pass; here’s how it went down.
+I’m happy to say that that time finally came; here’s how it went down.

-I’d been holding off on doing the followup portrait until Alison’s hair to grew back to the length it was when I first met and photographed her.
-But that wasn’t meant to be.
-(Alison has a penchant for crazy [cool] short haircuts.)
-Then a couple weeks ago she posted a shot of her new “do” dyed flaming pink and I knew it was time.
-I messaged her immediately.
-“We need to shoot your followup portrait yesterday—before your roots grow in.”
-Within two days she was in my studio and we had some awesome shots in the bag.
+I’d been holding off on doing the followup portrait until Alison’s hair grew back to the length it was when I first photographed her.
+But her pre-cancer hair length never recurred, given her penchant for crazy cool (short) haircuts.
+When she posted a shot of her new, flaming pink, sassy cut and I knew it was time; and I messaged her immediately.
+“We need to shoot your followup portrait yesterday—before your roots grow in!”
+Within two days she was in my studio and we had an awesome session in the bag.

 I can’t overstate how positive and life affirming this experience has been.
 And doing the cancer crusher followup portrait couldn’t have come at a better time.
-It was the perfect antidote to the dark, divisive politics and hate in our country.
+Not only was it a testament to Alison’s strength and courage, it was also a perfect antidote to the divisive politics and hate running rampant in our country.

-So take a minute to soak up a bit of Alison’s joy de vivre as you peep these images, and remember: never stop fighting for what you believe in.
+So take a minute to soak up a bit of Alison’s joy de vivre as you peep these images.
+Be grateful for your health, and never stop fighting the good fight.